 The bacon cooks until it’s crispy and leaves a glossy layer of rendered fat in the pot.
 Mushrooms, onions, and garlic are added to swim in the savory pool of pork fat as they turn golden brown.
 Chicken, wine, stock, and a hint of Cognac go in next, along with some flour to create a rich sauce.

 That’s your filling, and you will be tempted to eat it right out of the pot.

-There’s a buttery crust on the horizon.
+There’s a flaky crust on the horizon.

 Dig into the pot pie with a big spoon and serve it in bowls, topped with fresh parsley.
 Add a dollop of crème fraiche if you’re really feeling like a Greek god.

 The creamy tang of crème fraiche against the savory richness of the pie is a stupid-good combination that I wish I didn’t know about.